Palak345/Palak345/README.md

 ---

 ## 🔧 Work:
-I completed a manual testing project on the Adidas demo website, performing thorough exploratory testing to ensure functionality and enhance the user experience.
+I completed a manual testing project on the Mercury demo website, performing thorough exploratory testing to ensure functionality and enhance the user experience.
 I am currently working on an automation project, developing and executing test scripts using Selenium and Cypress to improve testing efficiency and coverage.

 ---